 For broken feature layers, the new data source's feature geometry type must match the original data source's feature geometry.

 Repair broken data source links for multiple layers

 You may find that several layers in your map need repairing.
 For example, if a geodatabase containing data sources that are used for multiple layers in your map has been moved or renamed, all these layers must be repaired.
 You can filter the view of the Contents pane to show only those layers with broken data source links.
 In the Contents pane, click the Filter button and click Broken data link.

 When the repair to the data link is made from the Contents pane, the data source is repaired for the selected layer along with any other broken layers in the map, if it can find their data sources in the same location.

 To repair broken data source links for multiple layers, follow these steps:

-- In the Contents pane of the map, click the red exclamation point button next to the layer to open the Change Data Source dialog box.
+- In the Contents pane of a map, click the red exclamation point button next to the layer to open the Change data source dialog box.

-- Browse to the source, select it, and click OK.
+- Browse to the data source, select it, and click OK.